Choose your primary industry to get started:

 Here are some other types of business insurance that might be helpful for your business:

 Most businesses with employees need workers’ compensation.
-It’s required by law in most states, or business owners buy it to avoid potentially large financial losses.
+It’s required by law in most states.
+But even if it’s not, it's a good idea for business owners to help avoid potentially large financial losses.

-Learn more about the specific workers’ comp needs for different types of businesses:
+Learn more about specific workers’ comp needs for different types of businesses:

-A common misconception about workers’ comp is that it’s only for a business that has employees.
+A common misconception about workers’ comp is that it’s only for businesses that have employees.

-In fact, optional workers’ comp coverage for self-employed workers, sole proprietors and LLC businesses can provide financial protection and help meet contract requirements with clients.
+In fact, optional workers’ comp coverage for self-employed workers, sole proprietors and independent contractors can provide financial protection and help meet contract requirements with clients.

 If you don’t have workers’ comp and you are injured at work, you also might not be covered by your personal health insurance.
 It’s important to read your policy documents carefully to make sure you are protected.